You will learn:

 By studying the documentation, you will find that:

-• the database runs on port 5432
+- the database runs on port 5432

-• username is postgres
+- username is

 Starting the container with the database